dendronhq/handbook/handbook/handbook.map.md

 ## Summary

-The following describes how the Dendron org speciifc workspace is structured.
+The following describes how the Dendron org specific workspace is structured.
 Note that these notes are not available publically but we use this page to document our internal structure in case its helpful for others.

 ## Vaults